bpesquet/mlcourse/notes/feedforward_neural_networks/README.md

 - 1986: learning through backpropagation (Rumelhart, Hinton, Williams).
 - 1989: first researchs on deep neural nets (LeCun, Bengio).
 - 1991: Universal approximation theorem.
 Given appropriate complexity and appropriate learning, a network can theorically approximate any continuous function.

 ---

+### Universal approximation theorem (1991)

+- The hidden layers of a neural network transform their input space.

+- A network can be seen as a series of non-linear compositions applied to the input data.

+- Given appropriate complexity and appropriate learning, a network can theorically approximate any continuous function.

+- One of the most important theoretical results for neural networks.

+---